WELLSPRING COMMONS

 Mission & Purpose

-Bioregional Regeneration
+Bioregional mapping

 Bioregionalism takes a view of a landscape, its communities and culture, as shaped by topographic and biological characteristics rather than by man-made divisions.
 It connects people to place, supporting the thriving of the entire life community, and linking the local to the larger context.
-Bioregionalism puts into place a different values base—one that is life-enhancing regenerative rather than destructive and exploitative, and that celebrates diversity.
+Bioregionalism puts into place a values base that is life-enhancing regenerative rather than destructive and exploitative, and that celebrates diversity.

 Wellspring Commons